BarthPaleologue/Blog/content/posts/HXPBD/index.md

 {{< youtube JaQAZ1Kaw9I >}}

-The full source code is as always available under a public license on Github (see the link at the end of the article).
+The full source code is as always available under a public license on GitHub (see the link at the end of the article).

 I hope you will enjoy it!